 If your existing tile floor is level, it's a cinch to install new vinyl tiles right on top of it.
 To do so, clean the existing tile with a degreaser and scuff off the tile's shiny finish with sandpaper.
 Once cleaned and roughed, your old tile will easily bond to the adhesive on the back of self-stick vinyl tiles.
 If you prefer, you can instead install a thin laminate floor over the old tile.

+If you're looking for temporary options to cover ceramic tile, consider tile stickers.
 Just as their name suggests, tile stickers are self-adhesive vinyl sheets that stick to clean tiles.
 Available in a wide variety of designs and colors, stickers either add accents or cover an entire tile.
 Their versatility allows you to add a design to just a few tiles to cover chips or scratches, or cover an entire floor for a brand new look.
 The surface beneath tile stickers must be clean but not scuffed, and the panels peel back off the tile cleanly.
-Tile stickers are great for those who want a temporary solution to tile problems rather than a permanent one.